slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - (kk) To make mistakes is human.
 To own your mistakes is divine.
 Nothing elevates a person higher than quickly admitting and taking personal responsibility for the mistakes you make and then fixing them fairly.
 If you mess up, fess up.
 It’s astounding how powerful this ownership is.
 - (kk) When crisis and disaster strike, don’t waste them.
 No problems, no progress.
-> *"If something fails where you thought it would fail, that is not a failure."
--- Kevin Kelly*
 -->

 > *"Experience is merely the name men gave to their mistakes."